-Thanks to a collaboration with Google, Sweet Briar College is offering a new set of computer and data science courses in 2018-2019.
-Sweet Briar is one of eight colleges and universities collaborating with Google on these pilot courses this academic year.
+Thanks to a collaboration with Google, Sweet Briar College is able to offer some special computer and data science courses.
+Sweet Briar was one of eight colleges and universities collaborating with Google on the pilot courses.
 The goal: to increase undergraduate access to quality computer and data science education by leveraging new technologies and teaching techniques.

-To develop the most robust curriculum, Google is building these courses in partnership with highly-regarded computer science academics.
-The Google instructional team builds the centralized content and in-class projects; the courses are then delivered by Sweet Briar faculty in STEM fields.
+To develop the most robust curriculum, Google built these courses in partnership with highly-regarded computer science academics.
+The courses are delivered by Sweet Briar faculty in STEM fields.

 This introduction to computer science, developed by Google and their university partners, emphasizes problem solving and data analysis skills along with computer programming skills.
 Using Python, students learn design, implementation, testing, and analysis of algorithms and programs.
 And within the context of programming, they will learn to formulate problems, think creatively about solutions, and express those solutions clearly and accurately.
 Problems will be chosen from real-world examples such as graphics, image processing, cryptography, data analysis, astronomy, video games, and environmental simulation.
 Students get instruction from a world-class computer science professor, delivered remotely through video and interactive media and attend class for collaborative team projects to solve real-life problems, similar to those a team at Google might face.
 As part of the course, students also hear from Google engineers about their careers in the tech industry and learn how they can prepare for similar careers.
 Prior programming experience is not a requirement for this course.

 CSCI 216: How to Think Like a Data Scientist